 Support high rates of biologic production and diversity

-Riparian and coastal vegetation helps stabilize river bank and beaches against erosion
+Riparian and coastal vegetation helps stabilize river banks and beaches against erosion